CV Example Architecture

 Layout and design

 Despite the creativity element of this profession, it’s advisable to let your portfolio illustrate this aspect of your work and your personality rather than your CV.
-Use one of our resume templates to ensure a professional presentation of your skills and work experience.
+Use one of our CV templates or resume templates to ensure a professional presentation of your skills and work experience.

-With minimalism shaping modern architecture, less is also more when it comes to your CV.
+With minimalism shaping modern architecture, less is also more when it comes to your CV or resume.
 This means a minimal design with plenty of white space.

 Opt for a discreet and modern sans-serif font like Helvetica or Arial for example, with a font size of 11 or 12 for the content of the headings and 14 or more for the titles.
 You can also make these stand out with the bold and underline functions.